The coronavirus has been rampant around the world for more than a year and has taken a grim human toll.

 The singer-songwriter, one of the most influential figures in US folk and country music, was taken to hospital on March 26 and died on April 7.

-A representative said his cause of death was complications from Covid-19.
+A representative said the cause of his death was complications from Covid-19.

 Prine, who earned comparisons to Bob Dylan, was 73.